Tag: Best Project Management Books

 - The Lazy Project Manager: How to Be Twice As Productive and Still Leave the Office Early

-by Peter Taylor They say lazy men make progress.
+They say lazy men make progress.
 Curious to know how?

 In this book, Peter Taylor, a project management practitioner with 30 years of professional experience, answers this question using the 80/20 rule.
 To put it simply, this all is about a pleasant ratio of working less while getting more done.
 You can learn more about Peter’s methods in the interview he gave for the Project Management 2.0 blog by Wrike CEO Andrew Filev.